Police: Nashville shooter bought 7 guns before school attack

 Police have released videos of the shooting, including edited surveillance footage that shows the shooter’s car driving up to the school, glass doors being shot out and the shooter ducking through one of them.

-Additional video, from Officer Rex Engelbert’s bodycam, shows a woman greeting police outside as they arrive at The Covenant School on Monday and telling them that all the children were locked down, “but we have two kids that we don’t know where they are.”
+Additional video, from Officer Rex Engelbert’s bodycam, shows a woman meeting police outside as they arrive and telling them that all the children were locked down, “but we have two kids that we don’t know where they are.”

 The woman then directs officers to Fellowship Hall and says people inside had just heard gunshots.
 Three officers, including Engelbert, search rooms one by one, holding rifles and announcing themselves as police.